spsforks/QB64-Wiki/Scancodes.md

 *Explanation:* INP does not clear the keyboard buffer so it may beep.
 To eliminate the problem use INKEY$ before or after reading with INP(96).
 INP will still return the press code.
 The array can hold more than one code return.
 QBasic users may note that the arrow pad and Home pad keypresses also alternate codes 42 and 170 due to Number Lock setting.
 That will not happen in **QB64**.

-*Example 3:* A simple MULTIKEY demo using the SC Array to hold multiple key presses for diagonal arrow key moves.
+A simple MULTIKEY demo using the SC Array to hold multiple key presses for diagonal arrow key moves.

 ```vb